Posts contain affiliate links which benefit Lori Ballen.

 Built-in domains consist of two random words — you can change these words by editing your site ID — followed by squarespace.com.

-Custom domains, on the other hand, are standard domains created through a domain registrar like GoDaddy or Namecheap.
+On the other hand, custom domains are standard domains created through a domain registrar like GoDaddy or Namecheap.
 Here’s an article comparing GoDaddy and Namecheap that you can view before choosing a place to register your domain.

 The problem with built-in domains is that they technically aren’t separate domains.
 Instead, they are subdomains.